MHaringa/insurancerating/docs/articles/refinement-workflow.md

 object represents a proposed tariff adjustment structure, not yet the final fitted result.

-This distinction is deliberate: refinement steps can be inspected before they are incorporated into the final model.
+This distinction is useful because refinement steps can be inspected before they are incorporated into the final model.

 ## Smoothing

 ### Purpose

-Smoothing is used when a rating factor derived from a continuous variable contains undesirable local variation.
+Smoothing can be used when a rating factor derived from a continuous variable contains local variation that is hard to justify in a tariff.

 For example, a coefficient pattern such as: